-See how to unpack and solve a word problem containing radical equations with this free video math lesson from Internet pedagogical superstar Simon Khan.
+Need to know how to calculate the height and volume of a pyramid in geometry?
+Learn how with this free video lesson.
 From Ramanujan to calculus co-creator Gottfried Leibniz, many of the world's best and brightest mathematical minds have belonged to autodidacts.
 And, thanks to the Internet, it's easier than ever to follow in their footsteps (or just finish your homework or study for that next big test).

 C For Chemistry delves into the chemistry of science experiments.
 This chemist knows what he's talking about.
 These chemistry experiments are not only fun, but very educational for all of those interested in scientific chemical reactions and properties.